huggingface/leaderboards/docs/source/en/open_llm_leaderboard/submitting.md

      - `4bit`: 4x (max 560B)
      - `GPTQ`: Varies based on quantization bits

 Models exceeding these limits cannot be automatically evaluated.
-Consider using a lower precision for larger models.
+Consider using a lower precision for larger models / open a discussion on Open LLM Leaderboard.
+If there's enough interest from the community, we'll do a manual evaluation

 ### 4. Chat Template Toggle: